Probing Proton versus Electron Heating and Energization during Magnetic Reconnection: Conclusion

 To further confirm that it is the initial injection energy that controls the subsequent relative energization of the two species, we carried out a series of simulations in which we varied the initial upstream electron temperature.
 In a simulation with $T_{e0}/T_{i0}=0.5$ the proton heating and energization further increased compared with the case with equal upstream temperatures (see Figures \ref{fig:spec} and \ref{fig:space_time}).
 In a series of simulations in which $T_{e0}/T_{i0}$ was progressively increased, electron energization became progressively stronger.
 Electron energy gain exceeded that of protons across the full energy spectrum for $T_{e0}/T_{i0}=5.0$.

 Beyond the overall energy spectrum of electrons and protons, we have focused on obtaining an explicit value for the electron and proton increment during reconnection.
 We emphasize that since the energy normalization of the \textit{kglobal} model is $m_iC_A^2$ the scaling of heating of both species scales with this parameter, as documented in observations.
 Since the value of the electron mass in the simulations is artificial, the sensitivity of the result to $m_i/m_e$ was checked with simulations with mass ratios $m_i/m_e=25$, $100$ and $400$.
 The electron and proton temperature increments for simulations with these three mass-ratios are, respectively: $\Delta T_e= 0.070$, $0.079$ and $0.071$; and $\Delta T_i=0.313$, $0.306$ and $0.314$.
 Thus, the late time relative temperature increments of the two species are insensitive to the mass-ratio, a result that is consistent with previous PIC simulations \citep{Shay14}.
 This result would seem to be at odds with the conclusions of \cite{Oka25} who concluded that the ratio of proton to electron heating scales as $(m_p/m_e)^{1/4}$ based on the analysis of {\it in situ} observations.
 However, the mass ratio in the observations was clearly 1836 and was not varied.
-Thus, their scaling yields a temperature ratio of around 6.5 and no conclusion about the scaling with $m_p/m_e$ was possible from this data.
+Thus, the observation of a temperature ratio of around 6.5 is an empirical result, rather than the result of a scaling with $m_p/m_e$.
 Finally, we emphasize that the increased energy increment of protons compared to electrons persists at high energy in the non-thermal spectra of the two species.